Kalvinci/onsocio/README.md

 Place the pickle files into the project directory.

 I made this project using pycharm so it is necessary to add venv in the project folder which i haven't uploaded.

+The datasets and python scripts used to create them are in data directory.
+I have provided datasets for fields i.e., sports, entertainment, technology, politics, quotes(others) and environment only.
+The dataset used for sentiment analysis is Stanford twitter sentiment file which is available on various sites.
+Also put them in data folder and give appropriate names as given in jupyter notebook 'sklearn polarity.ipynb'.

+Any suggestions and improvements are welcome.